entropic-dev/boltzmann/docs/content/_index.md

 # Getting started

-Boltzmann is a node http server framework that uses the same building blocks as many other frameworks, using well-tested libraries like the ones from the [jshttp project](https://jshttp.github.io), which support Express.
+[Boltzmann](https://github.com/entropic-dev/boltzmann) is a node http server framework constructed from the same building blocks as many other frameworks, using well-tested libraries like the ones from the [jshttp project](https://jshttp.github.io), which support Express.
 It makes some choices that are notably different from many other node frameworks, and you'll want to know about these choices even if you're an experienced node developer.

 The first difference you're likely to notice is that Boltzmann is not a versioned dependency of your application.
 It's implemented in a single file